 The Hearing Committee will be charged by the President with reviewing the record of the formal hearing and issuing a finding that supports a sanction of dismissal or offers an alternative of sanction.
-If the Hearing Committee requires additional information in order to render its findings, it will conduct proceedings in accordance with AAUP Guidelines, subject to and consistent with the requirements of Title IX.
-Specifically, the Committee may not request additional testimony from the complainant and witnesses who testified before the Grievance Committee.
+If the Hearing Committee requires additional information in order to render its findings, it will conduct proceedings in accordance with American Association of University Professors (AAUP) Guidelines, subject to and consistent with the requirements of Title IX.
+Specifically, the Committee may not request additional testimony from the Complainant and witnesses who testified before the Grievance Committee.
 The Committee's deliberations will not be recorded.

-At the conclusion of its review, the Committee will submit a written notice to the President regarding whether the faculty respondent should be dismissed.
-A copy will be provided to the Title IX Coordinator who will provide the written notice to the faculty respondent within three business of receipt of notice.
+At the conclusion of its review, the Committee will submit a written notice to the President regarding whether the faculty Respondent should be dismissed.
+A copy will be provided to the Title IX Coordinator who will provide the written notice to the faculty Respondent within three days of receipt of notice.